absa1am/blog/README.md

 8. Bootstrap 5.3

 **Installation Guide**
-1. Clone the repository from https://github.com/absa1am/blog.git<br>
+1. Clone the repository from https://github.com/absa1am/blog.git
-3. Change the following configuration as you need:<br>
+3. Change the following configuration as you need:
    a.
-Replace your database name in the spring.datasource.url<br>
+Replace your database name in the spring.datasource.url
    b.
-Replace your database user name in the spring.datasource.username<br>
+Replace your database user name in the spring.datasource.username
    c.
-Replace your database user password in the spring.datasource.password<br>
+Replace your database user password in the spring.datasource.password
    d.
-Replace your file storage path in the spring.file.upload-location<br>
+Replace your file storage path in the spring.file.upload-location
    e.
-Replace your logger storage path in the logging.file.path<br>
+Replace your logger storage path in the logging.file.path
    f.
-Replace your file storage path in the spring.web.resources.static-locations<br>
+Replace your file storage path in the spring.web.resources.static-locations

 **Features**
 1. Homepage: ![image](https://github.com/absa1am/blog/assets/46478558/8fb733cd-1402-4c5a-9e0c-4c18a1d29f31)